SSH access to the Computer Laboratory

 Private keys must be protected with a passphrase to be entered before the key can be used for authentication.
 There are various ssh-agent type programs that store decrypted private keys in a cache for re-use without requiring the pass-phrase to be entered again.

-On Unix and Linux hosts the normal client is OpenSSH.
-On Windows the PuTTY client is freely available.
 The following pages provided detailed instructions on how to set up the clients and keys for access to Computer Lab hosts.

 - Using OpenSSH clients on Unix and Linux machines.